- Simple Report

 Research Rating for Curcumin

-There are 3 studies in the database on curcumin; the confidence rating is 35.
+There are 3 studies in the database on curcumin; the research rating is 35.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for curcumin as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for curcumin as a whole; there are also individual ratings for the claims below.

 |lower blood pressure|

 |improve recovery||reduce muscle damage||reduce muscle soreness|